 1. Negative Impact on Your Credit Score

-In addition, since refinancing debt means you’re taking out a new loan to replace an existing one, your credit score could take a hit because the average age of your credit will decline.
+In addition, since refinancing debt means you’re taking out a new loan to replace an existing one, your credit score could take a hit.
+This is because the average age of your credit will decline.

-As you probably already know, having a low credit score can cause significant challenges for small business owners.
+As you probably already know, low credit scores can cause significant challenges for small business owners.
 If your business already has poor credit, it might not be worth the risk.

 2. It’s Not Right for Everyone

-If you took out a high-rate loan, debt refinancing may seem worthwhile, but it’s not for everyone.
+Debt refinancing may seem worthwhile if you take out a high-rate loan, but it’s not for everyone.
 There are several costs and factors — besides the rate — that you must consider.

 For example, even if you can get a better rate, you need to evaluate whether the impact on your credit score is worth it.
-Although saving money is great, refinancing one debt may not be worth lowering your credit score if it’s going to make it challenging for you to obtain other financing.
+Although saving money is excellent, refinancing one debt may not be worth lowering your credit score.
+A lower credit score could make it challenging for you to obtain other financing options.

 3. Prepayment Penalties on Old Debt

-While it might seem counterintuitive if you’re not familiar with the world of finance, lenders often don’t want you to repay your loan early.
-To discourage you from doing so, they may build in prepayment penalties to the loan terms.
+While it might seem counterintuitive if you’re unfamiliar with the world of finance, lenders often don’t want you to repay your loan early.
+They may increase the loan terms’ prepayment penalties to discourage you from doing so.

-If you want to refinance, that means you’ll be paying off your old loan using your new loan.
+If you want to refinance an existing loan, you’ll be paying off your old loan using your new one.
 Doing that may mean you incur a prepayment penalty which could mitigate the savings you would’ve earned for refinancing.

 Conclusion: Make Sure Debt Financing Is Right for Your Business

 Many lenders will gladly refinance your loan even if it’s not in your best interest, provided that you qualify.
-That’s why it’s important to remember that it’s up to you to understand the financials of the deal before refinancing debt.
+That’s why it’s important to remember that it’s up to you to understand the deal’s financials before refinancing debt.
 Fortunately, if you can lay out all the costs and benefits to your business, the decision should be straightforward.

-That said, if you’re not a finance expert, it can be difficult to make sure you consider every component.
-To ensure that you completely understand this financing option, here’s everything you should consider before pursuing debt refinancing.
+That said, if you’re not a finance expert, it can be challenging to make sure you consider every component.
+To ensure you completely understand this financing option, here’s everything you should consider before pursuing debt refinancing